dhis2/climate-tools/docs/index.md

 ## DHIS2 Climate Tools

-An open, collaborative guidebook of reproducible workflows for accessing, processing and uploading climate, weather and environmental data to DHIS2 and the Chap Modeling Platform.
+An open, collaborative toolkit for accessing, processing, and uploading climate, weather and environmental data to DHIS2 and the Chap Modeling Platform.

 ![](/images/climate-tools-illustration.png)